|

 that laboratory beagles are at any higher rate of developing a

 health condition as any other beagle.
-We have personally
+If there were

-side effects or risks associated with the research with which the
+potential side effects or risks associated with the research with

-it simply would not be released to us.
-CBR-East accepts
+which the beagle was involved, it simply would not be released to

-healthy laboratory beagles into the rescue, and any obvious health
+CBR-East accepts healthy laboratory beagles into the rescue, and

 Actually, we tend to have more extensive veterinary information on